kvalle/writings/original-lisp.md

 Lisp programs consists of something called [s-expressions][s-exps], which stands for *symbolic expressions*.
 S-expressions are defined recursively, and consists of either a single **atom** or a **list**, which contains other s-expressions.

 An *atom* is akin to what many modern languages would call an identifier.
-It consists of a series of letters or symbols — anything other than parens, single quote and whitespace, basically.
+It consists of a series of letters or symbols — anything other than parentheses, single quote and whitespace, basically.
 Examples of atoms would be `a`, `foo/bar!` or `+`.

-*(Note that we are simplify a bit here, compared to McCarthys original description.
+*(Note that we simplify a bit here, compared to McCarthys original description.
 By limiting atoms to not contain spaces, we eliminating the need for commas separating atoms within lists.
-We also allow other symbols than upper case letters.)*
+In the original Lisp, atoms were also limited to upper case letters, a restriction I don't see the need to enforce here.)*

 *Lists* use the parenthesis syntax that have become so iconic to Lisp.
-A list is simply a pair of parentheses enclosing a number of other s-expressions, which might be either atoms or other lists.
+A list is expressed by a pair of parentheses enclosing a number of elements.
+Each element is another s-expression, which might be either an atom or a list.
 Here are a copule of examples:

 > ```no-highlight
 > (list of only atoms)
 > (another list (with some ((nested)) (lists inside)))
 > ```

-In addition, although it's actullay not in the original Lisp, we include a shorthand syntax `'x` for expressing `(quote x)`, where `x` is any s-expression.
+In addition, although it's actually not in the original Lisp, we include a shorthand syntax `'x` which is evaluated as `(quote x)`, where `x` is any s-expression.
 This way, `'(a b c)` is interpreted as`(quote a b c)` and similarly, `'foo` as `(quote foo)`.
+We will later see why this turns out to be useful.

 ### The basic semantics

 When evaluating an s-expression `e`, the following rules apply.

 - If `e` is an atom its value is looked up in the environment.
-- Otherwise, the expression is a list like `(<e0> <e1> … <en>)`, which is evaluated as function application.
+- Otherwise, the expression is a list like `(<e0> <e1> … <en>)`, which is evaluated as a function application.
 How this is handled depends on the first element of the list, `e0`.
     * If `e0` is the name of one of the builtin (axiomatic) forms, it is evaluated as described below.
     * If `e0` is any other atom, its value is looked up.
 A new list, with the value of `e0` replacing the first element is then evaluated.
     * If `e0` is not an atom, but a list of the form `(lambda (<a1> … <an>) <body>)`, then `e1` through `en` is first evaluated.
 Then `body` is evaluated in an environment where each of `a1` through `an` points to the value of the corresponding `en`.
+This constitutes a call to an anonymous function (i.e. a `lambda` function).
-    * If the expression is of form `(label <name> <lambda>)` where `lambda` is a lambda expression like the one above, then a new list with `e0` replaced by just the `lambda` is constructed.
+    * If `e0` is of form `(label <name> <lambda>)` where `lambda` is a lambda expression like the one above, then a new list with `e0` replaced by just the `lambda` is constructed.
 This list is then evaluated in an environment where `name` points to `e`.
+The `label` notation is how we solve the problem of defining recursive functions.

 ### The axiomatic forms